khenidak/WebSocketsServer/readme.md

         foreach (var client in clients)
             await ((GeneralWSSession)client).SayHelloToGeneral(string.Format("To all general - {0}", DateTime.UtcNow.Ticks));

+		// custom session types can have fields such as CustomerType which cna be used for filtering

-- Service Fabric extends the default session manager to implement a multi type session manager.
+- Service Fabric extends the default session manager to implement a multi-type session manager(instead of the 1:1 session manager used in the underlying Owin).

 > check the TestStatefulSvc project for the complete sample code.